Best Exterior Paint Sprayer in 2026: Top Airless Picks

 Distance and Angle

 Hold the spray gun 12–14 inches from the surface, perpendicular to the wall.
-Moving closer concentrates too much paint in one spot and causes runs.
-Moving farther away causes dry spray — the paint partially dries before hitting the surface and lands as rough, gritty particles.
-Keep a consistent distance throughout each pass, which means keeping your elbow at a fixed radius rather than arcing your wrist.
-Arc motion changes the gun's distance to the surface mid-pass, which creates a heavy center and light edges on every stroke.
+Moving closer concentrates too much paint and causes runs.
+Moving farther creates dry spray — paint that partially dries before hitting the surface and lands as gritty particles.
+Keep a consistent distance by maintaining your elbow at a fixed radius, not arcing your wrist — wrist arc changes the distance mid-pass and creates uneven coverage bands.

-Each pass should overlap the previous pass by 50%.
-This eliminates the lighter-coverage bands at the edges of your spray fan and creates a uniform film thickness across the entire surface.
-Work in horizontal passes on horizontal siding and vertical passes on board-and-batten or vertical siding.
-Maintain a steady, consistent walking speed — about 1 foot per second is a useful starting benchmark, adjusted by your specific pressure and tip settings.
+Each pass must overlap the previous pass by 50%.
+This eliminates the lighter-coverage edges of your spray fan and creates uniform film thickness.
+Work in horizontal passes on horizontal siding, vertical passes on board-and-batten.
+Maintain a steady pace — roughly 1 foot per second as a starting benchmark, adjusted by your pressure and tip settings.

 Top-Down Sequence

-Always spray from the top of the house down.
-Overspray drifts downward, and working top-down means fresh overspray falls on areas you haven't painted yet rather than onto your finished surfaces.
-Start under the roofline, work across the full width of the house, then step down and repeat.
-Complete all the cut-in work around windows and trim with a brush first — or back-roll those areas after spraying — to ensure full coverage in the areas the spray fan can't reach cleanly.
+Always spray from the top down.
+Overspray drifts downward — working top-to-bottom means fresh overspray falls on areas you haven’t yet painted rather than onto your finished surfaces.
+Start under the roofline, work across the full width, then step down and repeat.
+Complete cut-in work around windows and trim with a brush first, or back-roll those areas after spraying for full coverage in areas the spray fan can’t reach cleanly.

 Final Verdict

-For most homeowners painting a single-story home, the Graco Magnum X5 hits the sweet spot of power, usability, and price.
-It handles unthinned exterior latex, accepts professional tip sizes, and cleans up fast with the PowerFlush adapter.
-On a two-story or larger home, the Graco X7's 75 ft hose and wheeled cart make the job meaningfully faster and safer — the upgrade cost is justified by the time saved over a full repaint.
+For most homeowners painting a single-story home, the Graco Magnum X5 is the best exterior paint sprayer for the money — 3,000 PSI, unthinned latex capability, PowerFlush cleanup.
+On a two-story or larger home, the Graco X7‘s 75 ft hose and wheeled cart make the job meaningfully faster and safer — the upgrade cost is justified by the time saved over a full repaint.

-If you're painting your first exterior and want a forgiving machine that minimizes overspray while you learn, the Wagner Control Pro 150 is the right starting point.
-Its HEA technology dramatically reduces the mess of traditional airless spraying, which matters when you haven't yet built the technique to control overspray consistently.
+If you’re painting your first exterior and want a forgiving machine that minimizes overspray while you learn, the Wagner Control Pro 150 is the right starting point.
+Its HEA technology dramatically reduces the mess of traditional airless spraying, which matters before you’ve built the technique to control overspray consistently.

 Frequently Asked Questions

-What is the best airless sprayer for painting a house exterior?
+What is the best exterior paint sprayer for a house?

-The Graco Magnum X5 is the best airless sprayer for most homeowners painting a house exterior.
-It delivers 3,000 PSI, sprays unthinned latex from a 5-gallon bucket, and cleans up in minutes with a garden hose adapter.
-For two-story homes, the Graco Magnum X7 is a better choice due to its 75 ft hose and wheeled cart.
+The Graco Magnum X5 is the best exterior paint sprayer for most homeowners — 3,000 PSI, unthinned latex from a 5-gallon bucket, PowerFlush cleanup.
+For two-story homes, step up to the Graco X7 with its 75 ft hose and wheeled cart.

 How many PSI do I need to spray exterior paint?

-You need at least 2,000 PSI to properly atomize thick exterior latex paint.
-Most professional exteriors use 2,500–3,000 PSI for standard siding work.
-Elastomeric coatings and heavy-bodied masonry paints may require even higher pressure settings.
-Below 2,000 PSI, atomization is poor and you get orange-peel texture instead of a smooth finish.
+At least 2,000 PSI to properly atomize thick exterior latex.
+Most professional exterior work uses 2,500–3,000 PSI for standard siding.
+Elastomeric coatings may require higher.
+Below 2,000 PSI, you get orange-peel texture instead of smooth coverage.

-Do I need to thin paint before using an airless sprayer?
+Do I need to thin paint before spraying the exterior?

 How long does it take to spray paint a house exterior?

-Is it better to roll or spray exterior house paint?
+Is it better to roll or spray exterior paint?

-How far should I hold a paint sprayer from the wall?
+How far should the spray gun be from the wall?

 Can I use an HVLP sprayer for exterior house painting?